zemzyulin/codecademy_nodejs_misc_projects/README.md

 ### List of notable projects (from easy to more complex)
 1. Mixed Messages (Javascript)
 2. Find Your Hat Game (Javascript (Classes), Node.js)
 3. Boss Machine (Javascript, Node.js, Express)
+4. Personal Budget 1 (Javascript, Node.js, Express)

 ... to be updated